Colposcopy Clinic

 • HPV (Human Papilloma Virus) is a common virus which infects skin or mucus membranes.
 Many women will have an HPV infection at some time in their lives, usually in their teens or twenties.
 However, most women clear this infection spontaneously with no long-term effects.
 Approximately 8 out of 10 adults have had the infection at some time and it is rare for the infection to show any effects at all.

-• HPV testing has recently been introduced as part of the Cervical Check screening programme to help identify those who need further testing with colposcopy.
-The old "smear test" looked for abnormal cells first.
+• HPV testing has recently been introduced as part of the Cervical Check Screening Programme to help identify those who need further testing with colposcopy.
+The old ‘smear test’ looked for abnormal cells first.
 HPV screening tests your cervical sample for the HPV virus.
 Those with a negative HPV screen are deemed low risk and followed with further screening in 3-5 years depending on age.
 Those with a positive HPV screen will have the cells on their sample looked at.
 The result of this will determine if you will require a referral to a Colposcopy Clinic.
 Your screening test taker will be able to discuss all this with you.

-Those who have 1 positive HPV test and abnormal cells detected at a screening test.
+• If you have 1 positive HPV test and abnormal cells detected at a screening test.

-Those whos GP was unable to take your screening test.
+• If your GP was unable to take your screening test.

-• You will be seen by friendly staff member who will take time to discuss your cervical screening test result before the examination.
+• You will be seen by a friendly staff member who will take time to discuss your cervical screening test result before the examination.
 The examination takes 10 minutes.
 The cervix is viewed using a speculum (the instrument needed for your screening to be taken).
 The doctor or nurse will put two solutions on the cervix and look for changes that indicate the presence or absence of pre-cancerous changes (or CIN) using a microscope with a light.
 A biopsy may be taken and sent to the laboratory.
 Some women are offered a treatment at their first visit rather than a biopsy.

 • Colposcopy is safe in pregnancy.
 For most women a biopsy and treatment can be deferred until 3 months after giving birth.